dbierer/php-class-notes/php-ii-dec-2023.md

 * Username: `vagrant`
 * Password: `vagrant`

-Do Not Accept the Update or Upgrade Prompts
+Accept the Update prompt if you wish but don't accept the Upgrade Prompt
 * Once you login it's important to wait a few seconds for the system to come fully up.
 * At this point you'll see two prompts: one to update, one to upgrade.
 Be sure to decline both of these options!
 Confirm that no unattended upgrades are in progress: